Correspondence Course Credit for Professional Students

 - A maximum of 9 semester units of correspondence credit may be applied toward an Azusa Pacific University professional degree.

-- Students must earn a grade of C- or higher in eligible courses and receive prior approval from the registrar in the Graduate and Professional Center.
+- Students must earn a grade of C- or higher in eligible courses and receive prior approval from the Office of the Graduate and Professional Registrar.
 Students must also obtain prior written consent from department faculty.

-- Correspondence courses must be offered by a regionally accredited or Association of Biblical Higher Education-accredited college or university.
+- Correspondence courses must be offered by a regionally accredited or Association for Biblical Higher Education-accredited college or university.

 - No more than 6 units may be transferred to meet General Education core requirements in Biblical, Theological, and Philosophical Formation.
 Students transferring at the senior level may complete only 3 units by correspondence, none of which may apply to the core category of Biblical, Theological, and Philosophical Formation.